 Should experts wish to have further training in the area of international criminal investigations, interviewing skills, SGBV investigations, etc. we recommend consulting the IICI website for their capacity building training courses.

-The main purpose of JRR training courses is to be able to train experts in view of their certification onto the JRR Roster for them to become available for international deployments.
+No. The main purpose of JRR recruitment courses is to be able to prepare, equip and vet experts in view of their certification onto the JRR Roster for them to become available for international deployments.

 Experts who are not likely to be deployed are advised to consult the IICI website for their capacity building training courses instead.

-In addition, experts are also held responsible for ensuring that they have all of the necessary visas, international insurance and vaccinations required for their travel.
+In addition, experts are also held responsible for ensuring that they have all of the necessary visas, international insurance and vaccinations required for their travel to the course.